 Awards: Asia’s Best Female Chef 2014, Veuve Clicquot Best Female Chef, 2014

 This lady with finesse completed her training at the Ferrandi School of Culinary Arts in Paris, France and she is as sharp and astute as her school trained her to be.
 It’s no wonder why she is the recipient of 2 world class awards which chefs would definitely envy!
 She is considered an inspiration to other female chefs, pushing boundaries and showing how passion and dedication can create flawless culinary practices.
 She has worked in restaurants that have received the sought-after Michelin star and indeed her reputation precedes her wherever she goes.
-Her restaurant, the Le Mout is famous in Taiwan and all over Asia, although it has yet to receive a Michelin star, but with Chef Chen’s ever-evolving and dynamic nature, I am certain that her work will be the one that will become persistent on Michelin’s doors and they will give her that star sooner or later as it is well-deserved.
+Her restaurant, the Le Mout is famous in Taiwan and all over Asia, although it has yet to receive a Michelin star itself; however, with Chef Chen’s ever-evolving and dynamic nature, I am certain that her work will be the one that will become persistent on Michelin’s doors and they will give her that star sooner than later as it is well-deserved.

 Last on our List of Awesome Asian Female Chefs is Bo Songvisava